 August Jobs Report: Economy Adds 201,000 Jobs; 3.9 Percent Unemployment

-The U.S. economy added 201,000 jobs in August, the Labor Department said on Friday, continuing its years-long streak of gains.
+The U.S. economy added 201,000 jobs in August, the Labor Department said on Friday, continuing its nearly eight-year streak of monthly gains.
 The unemployment rate remained unchanged at a very low 3.9 percent.

-The jobs data topped economists' estimates: Bloomberg had put the median projected gain at 191,000 jobs, while the Marketwatch median forecast stood at 200,000.
+The jobs data topped economists' estimates: Bloomberg had put the median projected gain at 191,000 jobs, while the MarketWatch median forecast stood at 200,000.

-Wage growth – and more specifically, the lack of vigorous pay raises – continued to be an issue in the report from the Bureau of Labor Statistics, with average hourly earnings nudging slightly upward to 2.9 percent annual growth from July's 2.7 percent.
+Wage growth — and more specifically the lack of vigorous pay raises — continued to be an issue in the report from the Bureau of Labor Statistics, with average hourly earnings nudging slightly upward to 2.9 percent annual growth from July's 2.7 percent.

-The average hourly pay for employees on private non-farm payrolls rose by 10 cents, to $27.16.
+The average hourly pay for employees on private nonfarm payrolls rose by 10 cents, to $27.16.

 Loading...